Colton Herta: 2023

-In late 2022 Herta was confirmed as one of the drivers for the new BMW M Hybrid V8 prototype to be fielded by Rahal Letterman Lannigan racing during the 2023 IMSA SportsCar Championship.
+In late 2022, Herta was confirmed as one of the drivers for the new BMW M Hybrid V8 prototype to be fielded by Rahal Letterman Lannigan racing during the 2023 IMSA SportsCar Championship.

-Formula One
+2024

+In the 2024 IMSA SportsCar Championship, Herta drove the No. 40 Acura for Wayne Taylor Racing with Andretti Autosport and earned his first overall win in the series at the 12 Hours of Sebring.

+2026

+Alongside his Formula 2 campaign and Formula 1 duties, Herta will compete part-time in the IMSA SportsCar Championship with Cadillac Wayne Taylor Racing.

+Formula racing career outside of Indycar

-With the attempted purchase of Sauber by Andretti Autosport, Herta was the favorite candidate to join Formula One with Alfa Romeo for the 2022 season partnering Valtteri Bottas.
-He got to mold the seat and do a test with the simulator at the team's base in Hinwil, Switzerland, where according to multiple reports and Mario Andretti, he set faster times than Kimi Räikkönen and Antonio Giovinazzi, then Alfa Romeo's lineup.
-A preliminary agreement was reached with Ferrari to hold a 300 km test with a Formula One car so that Herta could participate in free practice in the United States, Mexico City and Sao Paulo Grand Prix.
-However, those tests never happened and the negotiations between Andretti and Sauber broke down at the end of 2021, the purchase never took place and Alfa Romeo signed Zhou Guanyu for 2022.
+With the attempted purchase of Sauber by Andretti Autosport in 2021, Herta was the favorite candidate to join Formula One with Alfa Romeo for the 2022 season.
+This led to both a seat mold made for him and a test with the simulator at the team's base in Hinwil, Switzerland—where Mario Andretti and various other reports claimed he set faster times than Kimi Räikkönen and Antonio Giovinazzi, Alfa Romeo's 2021 lineup.
+A preliminary agreement was reached with Ferrari to hold a 300 km test with Herta to allow him to participate in free practices at the United States, Mexico City and São Paulo Grands Prix.
+However, negotiations between Andretti and Sauber broke down at the end of 2021, resulting in Herta never participating in the test sessions.